fricciardi/datetime2/docs/index.rst

 There are two ways of creating a :class:`Time` instance:

-.. class:: Time(day_frac, correction = None)
+.. class:: Time(day_frac, denominator=1, *, correction=None)

    Return an object that represent a moment in a day as a fraction of the whole day, given in the ``day_frac`` argument.
-If needed, a correction to this time, for whatever political, algorithmic or geographic need (e.g. time zone) can be given in hours and stored in the ``correction`` argument.
+If needed, a correction to this time, for whatever political, algorithmic or geographic need (e.g. time zone) can be given in hours and stored in the ``correction`` argument, which must be explicitly named.

    In version 0.5, time correction is not implemented, although the constructor supports it.

-   The ``day_frac`` argument can be the integer ``0``, a float or a Python Fraction or Decimal, whose value is equal or greater than 0 and less than 1, or a string representing a value in the same range.
+   The ``day_frac`` argument can be anything that can be passed to the :class:`fractions.Fraction` constructor; it is also possible to use the form with numerator and denominator: in this case, the ``day_frac`` argument becomes the numerator of the fraction.
+The resulting value must be equal or greater than 0 and less than 1.
 A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types.
+A :exc:`ZeroDivisionError` exception is raised if denominator is 0.
 A :exc:`ValueError` exception is raised in the argument value is outside the accepted range.

 .. classmethod:: Time.now(correction = None)